 How To Catch Spawning Channel Catfish

 Channel catfish offer some great table fare.
 Knowing where to look is your first step to catching more catfish for your freezer.
-This article focuses on catching spawning channel catfish and where to find channel cats and how to catch them.
+This article focuses on how to catch spawning channel catfish and where to find channel cats and how to catch them.
 While the crappie and bass spawn can be hit or miss throughout early spring like we saw this year the channel catfish spawn can be a lot more stable and much easier to predict.
 The cold fronts and heavy rains have left the area and the water begins to stabilize.
 This stability will help hold channel cats, in various stages of the spawn, in an area much longer as they spawn, meaning you can return with confidence for 2 or 3 weeks and count on catching a few.
-Here I will explain where to find spawning channel catfish as well as how to catch them.
+Here I will explain where to catch spawning channel catfish as well as how to catch them.

 Channel Catfish Habitat